RolandBurrows/sudokuru/README.md

 ERROR: Box A (-28-16-13) contains duplicate values.
 Please fix and rerun.
 ```
 #### Results
-If formatting is correct, puzzle will be processed until sucessful, or app will error if solution is not found within 60 seconds.
+If formatting is correct, puzzle will be processed until sucessful, or will error-out if solution is not found within RUNTIME value (default is 60 seconds).
 ```
 SUCCESS!
 Solution found in: 0.015643 seconds.